RoaringBitmap/roaring/README.md

 ### Thread-safety

-It should generally be considered unsafe to access the same bitmaps using different threads without  care.
-However, copying bitmaps (using the ``Clone`` method) is fast.
+In general, it should generally be considered safe to access the same bitmaps using different threads as long as they are not being modified.
+However, if some of your bitmaps use copy-on-write, then more care is needed.

 ### References